-My foraging buddy Dan sent me a nice pic of a venison wellington he made with back-straps a couple weeks ago; a great dish.
+My foraging buddy Dan sent me a nice pic of a venison wellington he made with back-straps a couple weeks ago.
 This got me thinking that I should probably start burning through my morels too, since it won’t due to be sitting on grocery bags full of dried when the fresh guys will come up in a matter of weeks.

 Onto the recipe here, chaud froid (pronounced shawh fwah) is an old French thing.
 It literally translates to “hot-cold”.
 Basically you take something, typically meat or fish, cook it lightly or poach it, then dress is with a creamy sauce bound with gelatin.
 The gelatin makes the cream set like a layer of soft custard, almost like a thin, savory panna cotta.
 Once the gelatinized cream has set, you garnish the chaud froid with pretty decorations and then a final layer of finishing aspic that has been clarified with egg whites as per consomme.